cardiffman/peg/README.md

     auto exprDef = Choice(WSequence(lparen,expr,rparen), RLoop(literal,op));
     expr->resolve(exprDef);

+This framework readily allows a grammar that says
+    Choice(WSequence(nonterm1,nonterm2,nonterm3,nonterm4,nonterm5)
+         , WSequence(nonterm1,nonterm2,nonterm4,nonterm6,nonterm7)
+         )
+The Choice operator is supposed to try parsing the second choice if the first choice fails, backing up to its original starting point.
+The performance could easily be poor.
+This implementation, like most PEG implementations, assumes that parsers always return the same results when called from the same position in the input.
+Therefore a cache of previously achieved parse results is maintained.
+In lazy functional languages the built-in memoization gives this same optimization.
+In this implementation there is a map keyed by the parser ID and text position that gives the ParseResultPtr that was returned, if in fact there has been an attempt to use the same parser at the same spot.
+This would not prevent left- recursion problems because if a nonterminal parser is left-recursing into itself it will not have returned its result yet.

 The original committed state of peg.cpp represents a mixture of stages of evolution in the implementation of PEG and parser combinators in C++.
 The templates sequence2, wsequence2, and choice2 and their bretheren were my initial